 The cost of a new transmission can vary significantly, influenced by factors such as the type of transmission, the vehicle’s make and model, and labor costs.

-On average, the cost of a new transmission replacement in the US is about $2,600, with prices ranging from $1,800 to $3,400.
+On average, the cost of a new transmission is about $2,600, with prices ranging from $1,800 to $3,400.
 However, in some cases, the cost of a new transmission can reach up to $7,100.

 The labor costs associated with transmission replacement typically range between $79 and $189 per hour, averaging a total of $1,000 for the entire job, depending on the experience and expertise of your mechanic.